UHBadger/UHBadger/README.md

 Cheolhoon Choi:
   - New completions:
-    - Modifying Admin Features
+    - Change the Style on the Client Side
-    - Modifying Navbar
+    - Navbar
   - Next:
     - Deployment
     - Start Wiki Page